 Mix and Match

 There are many companies now that provide flavourings suitable for vaping and much will depend on personal taste.
 There are purists who still prefer their cigarettes to taste of tobacco, even when they are electronic.
-For them there are numerous different choices, just as there are different flavours of traditional cigarettes and most people quickly find a favourite.
+For them there are numerous different choices, just as there are different flavours of traditional cigarettes and most people quickly find a favourite like twelve monkeys e liquid.
 For the growing number of people who vape but have never smoked, finding their signature flavour can be a real voyage of discovery.
 Some of the flavours are so subtle that it would take a good palate to tell them apart – some of the dessert flavours tend to blend together.
 It would be a clever person who could tell the difference between coffee crème brulee and tiramisu for example – many of the factors that distinguish between foods such as smell, texture and temperature are obviously absent from an e-cigarette.

 Is there such a thing as a great tasting artificial flavour?